wodxgod/Griefing-Methods/README.md

 A lot of griefers abuses the Bungeecord subserver vulnerability called UUID spoofing.
 UUID spoofing makes you able to spoof your UUID to any player's UUID, which all player data is bound to.
 This means that you'll have their permissions, rank etc.

 **What is UUIDSpoof - Fix?**
-UUIDSpoof-Fix is a Spigot plugin developed by zPirroZ3007, which prevent player's from exploiting the vulnerability.
+UUIDSpoof-Fix is a Spigot plugin developed by zPirroZ3007, designed to prevent players from exploiting the UUID spoof vulnerability.

 A lot of server owners and administrators don't change the plugin configs.
 In this case, it's very important, to prevent players from bypassing UUIDSpoof - Fix.